-- Responsibility for setting and overseeing the establishment of an adequate and effective internal control and risk management systems, including approval of the internal audit plan. - Receiving reports from the audit and risk committees on, and reviewing effectiveness of, the Undertaking's risk and control processes. - Approval of the Risk Management Framework. - · Approval of the ORSA Process.
+- Responsibility for setting and overseeing the establishment of an adequate and effective internal control and risk management systems, including approval of the internal audit plan. - Approval of the Risk Management Framework. - Approval of the Own Risk Solvency Assessment ("ORSA") Process.